ilyasergey/YSC4231/source/week-10-futures.rst

 * ``BlacklistedFiles`` --- a large example involving composing futures in the implementation of ``getAllBlacklisted``.
-Multiple ways to quary the result are possible.
+Multiple ways to query the result are possible.

 * ``ScalaFuturesTests`` --- shows how to test futures.

 **Scala Promises**

-* ``ProducerConsumer`` --- implementation of a producer-consumer with promises, which serve as a single-assignment mailbox.
+* ``ProducerConsumer`` --- implementation of a producer-consumer with a promise, which serves as a single-assignment mailbox.

 * ``ProducerConsumer2`` --- demonstration of ``isCompleted`` method of
   promises.